openzipkin/zipkin4net/Examples/async.spans/README.md

 }
 ```
 - `TracedActionAsync` is used to run the process that is measured to log error annotation in your zipkin trace if exception is thrown.
-- Make a way that trace information is passed out using your message.
-So in the example, the trace information is part of the message which will be parsed by the consumer application to start CONSUMER spans.
+- Make a way that trace information is passed to the consumer.
+So in the example, the trace information is part of the message which will be parsed by the consumer application to create CONSUMER spans.

 ### CONSUMER spans